What to do when prayers seem to fail.

 Have we missed God’s answer?

-There should be a way forward.
+There should be a positive way forward!

 1. INTRODUCTION